wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 </tr>
 <tr>
 <td>firstMatchOnly</td>
-<td>If set to true, replaces only the first occurrence of the search string with replacement string.
+<td>If set to true, replaces only the first occurrence of the search string with a replacement string.
 Default is false.</td>
 </tr>
 </tbody>
 </table>